Whitworth University: Athletics

 Whitworth's athletics teams are the Pirates.
 The university offers 21 varsity sports and competes in the Northwest Conference of the National Collegiate Athletic Association (NCAA) Division III.
 Men's sports include cross country, football, basketball, swimming, track and field (indoor and outdoor), golf, tennis, soccer and baseball; women compete in soccer, volleyball, basketball, swimming, track and field (indoor and outdoor), golf, tennis, lacrosse and softball.
 Whitworth has played their home football games at the Pine Bowl (an on-campus football stadium) since the 1930s.

+Whitworth was in the Washington Intercollegiate Conference and Evergreen Conference before joining the Northwest Conference in 1970.

 The field within the Pine Bowl was changed to artificial turf from grass in 2017 and subsequently was dedicated to the parents of the main donors by being named Puryear Field in 2018.
 Whitworth began playing football in 1904, and has only missed 7 seasons since then, due to World War I (1917–1919) and World War II (1942–1945).

 Whitworth has won a total of 13 Northwest Conference McIlroy-Lewis All-Sports Trophies, including the last 12 in a row (2008–2019).

 Whitworth men's swimming won the Northwest Conference Swimming Championship in 2022.